 Incredible, terrifying stories.

-Okay, here you have the 24 best things to do in Vietnam.
+Okay, here you have the absolute best things to do in Vietnam.
 Remember, if you have any questions, just drop them here.

 In your quest to prepare for a visit to Vietnam, there are things which you should know as part of your plans, prior to visiting.